DanielXMoore/Civet/civet.dev/reference.md

 </Playground>

 ::: info
-Because `do` expressions wrap in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), you cannot use `return`, `break`, or `continue` within them.
+When not at the top level, `do` expressions wrap in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), you cannot use `return`, `break`, or `continue` within them.
 :::